microsoft/finops-toolkit/docs/_reporting/power-bi/setup.md

 If using the Cost Management connector, refer to [Create visuals and reports with the Cost Management connector](https://learn.microsoft.com/power-bi/connect-data/desktop-connect-azure-cost-management).

-If using FinOps hubs, you'll use the Azure Data Lake Storage Gen2 connector:
+If using exports or FinOps hubs, you'll use the Azure Data Lake Storage Gen2 connector:

 1. Open your desired report in Power BI Desktop.
 2. Select **Get data** in the toolbar.
 3. Search for `lake` and select **Azure Data Lake Storage Gen2**
-4. Set the URL using deployment outputs:
+4. Set the URL of your storage account.
+   - If using FinOps hubs, copy the URL from deployment outputs:
      1. Open the [list of resource groups](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups) in the Azure portal.
      2. Select the hub resource group.
      3. Select Deployments in the menu.
      4. Select the **hub** deployment.
      5. Select **Outputs**.
      6. Copy the value for `storageUrlForPowerBI`.
 5. Select the **OK** button.
    <blockquote class="warning" markdown="1">
       _If you receive an "Access to the resource is forbidden" error, grant the account loading data in Power BI the [Storage Blob Data Reader role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-reader)._